 Access Network & Internet settings

-To find available Wi-Fi networks on your laptop, you need to access the Network & Internet settings.
+You need to access the Network & Internet settings to find available Wi-Fi networks on your laptop.
 This can be done by clicking on the network icon in the taskbar or system tray, typically represented by a series of bars or waves.
 Another way to access these settings is by going to the Control Panel and selecting the Network & Internet option.

 Once you have accessed the Network & Internet settings, locate and click on the Wi-Fi settings option.
 This will open a new window that displays various Wi-Fi options and configurations.

-Upon clicking on the Wi-Fi settings, you will be presented with a list of available Wi-Fi networks in your vicinity.
+You will be presented with a list of available Wi-Fi networks upon clicking on the Wi-Fi settings.
 These networks are typically displayed with their respective names or Service Set Identifiers (SSIDs).
-The list may include both secure and unsecured networks, and may also provide information such as signal strength and network type (e.g., 2.4GHz or 5GHz).
+The list may include secure and unsecured networks and provide information such as signal strength and network type (e.g., 2.4GHz or 5GHz).
 Take your time to review the available networks and identify the one you wish to connect to.

 Connecting to a Wi-Fi Network